-Oh my goodness friends, are you ready for to fall in love with richly satisfying Zuppa Toscana all over again?
-Because this Better Thank Olive Garden Zuppa Toscana is going to have you falling hard.
+I looooove hearty, comforting Italian soups from my One Pot Lasagna Soup to my Italian Vegetable Soup to my Parmesan Tomato Basil Soup, but oh my goodness friends, this might be my favorite yet.
+Get ready to fall in love with richly satisfying Zuppa Toscana soup all over again!
+Because this Better Thank Olive Garden Zuppa Toscana recipe is going to have you falling hard.
 To.
 Say.
 The.
 Least.
+I love it so much I’ve even created a Creamy Tortellini Toscana Skillet version!

 If you aren’t familiar with Zuppa Toscana, which literally means, “soup in the style of Tuscany,” it is a Tuscan soup popularized in America by Olive Garden.
 Classic Zuppa Toscana, however is much heartier, often consisting of not only Italian Sausage, potatoes and kale (like the Olive Garden version) but onions, celery, carrots, cannellini beans, zucchini and powdered chili.

-My Zuppa Toscana has all the creamy goodness of Olive Garden’s version but with more veggies like classic Zuppa Toscana to create this truly better than Olive Garden Zuppa Toscana that you can make in ONE POT in your own home while wearing your slippers.
-This Zuppa Toscana is mega creamy, bursting with veggies and exploding with flavor.
+If you love Olive Garden’s Zuppa Toscana, I promise you will love my version too!
+My Zuppa Toscana recipe has all the creamy goodness of Olive Garden’s version but with more veggies like classic Zuppa Toscana to create this truly better than Olive Garden Zuppa Toscana that you can make in ONE POT in your own home while wearing your slippers.
+This Zuppa Toscana recipe is mega creamy, bursting with veggies and exploding with flavor.
 This is one hearty bowl of soup that you will never want to put down!

 Mirepoix (pronounced “meer-pwah”), is simply a fancy French term for the combination of diced carrots, onions and celery sautéed in butter/olive oil and in this case, bacon fat – mmmm.
 Every chef will tell you that every great soup or stew should begin with a mirepoix.
 And I heartily agree.
 It adds richness and depth of flavor that can’t be achieved any other way.
 Chopping the celery, onions and carrots is probably the most time consuming part of this whole Zuppa Toscana recipe, but it’s so worth it.
 You can chop all your veggies in advance or you can even buy mirepoix by the jar and keep it in your refrigerator (I have a few friends with young children that swear by this shortcut)!